fusionpbx/fusionpbx-docs/source/getting_started/training.rst

     * Know how to upgrade to the next release version
     * Plus much more...

 `Come join us!
-We look foreward to meeting you! <https://www.fusionpbx.com/training.php>`_
+We look forward to meeting you! <https://www.fusionpbx.com/training.php>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^